A MESSAGE FROM TURF KING REGARDING OUR SERVICE and COVID-19:

-Spring turf and tree growth doesn’t wait, and weeds and insect pests don’t either.
-It is important for us to continue timely treatments to promote a thick green and healthy lawn proactively during the season so you can enjoy your home and outdoor environment.
+Spring turf and plant growth doesn’t wait, and weeds and insect pests don’t either.
+It is important for us to continue timely treatments to promote a thick, green, healthy lawn proactively during the season so you can enjoy your home and outdoor environment.

 Recently a friend who lives outside of our service area asked about fixing a lawn that was not in the best of shape.

 Okay so the lawn/house faces south west so there shouldn’t be any sun shade issues for your lawn